“Social media is not about the exploitation of technology but service to the community. “

 The public media wing recently led a substantial initiative; the creation of the Afghan Independent Media Consortium together with Pajhwok Afghan News and Saba Media Organization.
 Opened to all independent media, at its current stage, the Consortium means almost 60 radios, TV broadcasting facilities in 11 provinces, the main Afghan news provider, Killid’s 3 magazines, and 3 websites.
 TKG and the Consortium constantly build partnerships with NGOs, research centers, and think-tanks working on the access to justice and human rights, ownership building through surveying the implementation of reconstruction projects, peace-building work throughout the country, etc.

 The Killid Group (TKG):

-TKG is another initiative of Public Media wing.
+TKG is another initiative of the Public Media wing.
 The group is composed of 28 local radio stations.
 DHSA helps these radio stations in their capacity building and sharing knowledge and programs on regular basis.
-The Radio Killid Network’s unique blend of public service-oriented programming (cultural, political, developmental and educational programs), news, entertainment and music reaches millions of listeners and many of its original programs and public service announcements are shared with 28 other affiliated, smaller and financially strapped, community radio stations throughout rural Afghanistan.
+The Radio Killid Network’s unique blend of public service-oriented programming (cultural, political, developmental, and educational programs), news, entertainment, and music reaches millions of listeners and many of its original programs and public service announcements are shared with 28 other affiliated, smaller and financially strapped, community radio stations throughout rural Afghanistan.